Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 4. Enter the API credentials.
 For the test environment there are some standard access points.
 The API credentials for the productive environment you get from *Adyen*.

-    -  Enter the checkout API endpoint field in the *Checkout API endpoint* field.
-For the staging environment it is the **https://checkout-test.adyen.com/checkout/**.
+    -  Enter the checkout API endpoint in the *Checkout API endpoint* field.
+    The *Adyen Checkout API* provides a simple and flexible way to initiate and authorize online payments.
+You can use the same integration for payments made with cards (including 3D Secure), mobile wallets, and local payment methods (for example, iDEAL and Sofort).
+For the staging environment the endpoint is the **https://checkout-test.adyen.com/checkout/**.
     - Enter the checkout API key field in the *Checkout API key* field.
     -  Enter the payment API endpoint field in the *Payment API endpoint* field.
 For the staging environment it is **https://pal-test.adyen.com/pal/servlet/Payment/**
+    - Enter the user for the payment API in the *Payment API user* field.

 5. Enter the API credentials of the API users that you have created in *Adyen*: